PatrickBaus/pyAsyncHP3478A/README.md

 ```python
    async def get_front_rear_switch_position()
 ```
 Get the selected inpunt.
-The DMM has front and rear inputs.
+The instrument has front and rear inputs.

 ___Returns___
 * [[FrontRearSwitchPosition](#frontrearswitchposition)] : The position of the the Front/Rear switch on the front panel.